 Figure 2: Strategic roadmap towards a data-driven culture

-The Strategic roadmap towards a data-driven culture consists of two phases:
+The Strategic roadmap towards a data-driven enterprise consists of two phases:

 - ROADMAP PHASE

 Start with an organizational assessment that analyses the drivers and impacts of the transformation on the organization, assesses the preparedness of the organizational entities to adopt the transformation, and assess the “people and organizational” risks associated with the transformation.
 Align the business strategy with an integrated data-driven transformation strategy.

 The change program consists of five iterative steps:

 - CHANGE PLAN